allegro/allegro.tech/_posts/2015-10-30-let-your-tests-tell-a-story.md

 ### Example

 Let’s consider a simple case — request for recommendations from a new anonymous user, who doesn’t have any browsing history.
-The most basic recommendation that we can show to him is just some bestselling item in a category, which he’s browsing right now.
+The most basic recommendation that we can show to him is just some bestselling item in the category which he’s browsing right now.
 We could implement it in the following way:

     Scenario: recommendations for an anonymous user in a category listing.